GerritCodeReview/plugins_hooks/src/main/resources/Documentation/config.md

 Configuration
 -------------

-It is possible to change where this plugin looks for hooks, and what filenames it looks for by adding a `[hooks]` section to `gerrit.config`.
+The plugin is configured in a `[hooks]` section in the `gerrit.config` file in the site's `etc` folder.

-These configuration values are evaluated at plugin load.
+The configuration values are evaluated when the plugin is loaded.
 If the values are changed, the plugin must be reloaded for them to take effect.

 A hook may be temporarily disabled by either removing it or renaming it.
 Its behavior may be changed by replacing its content.
 Such changes will take